Rndynt/AuthCore/README.md

 ## Overview

-AuthCore is a headless authentication microservice designed to serve multiple applications and microservices.
+Realmio is a headless authentication microservice designed to serve multiple applications and microservices.
 It provides comprehensive authentication and authorization capabilities including:

 - **End-user authentication**: Email/password with cookie sessions
 - **Service-to-service auth**: API Keys and JWT/Bearer tokens with offline verification